 A Cherokee County School District elementary school has been named a Georgia Title I Distinguished School!

-R.M.
-Moore Elementary School STEM Academy has achieved the elite recognition awarded only to the top 5% of Title I schools in the State based on its students’ academic success and progress last school year.
+Clark Creek Elementary School STEM Academy achieved the prestigious recognition awarded only to the top 5% of Title I schools in the State based on its students’ academic success and progress last school year.
 Title I schools are those that serve higher populations of students who qualify for free or reduced-price lunch.

-Georgia’s Distinguished Schools, including R.M.
-Moore, now are eligible to apply for the National Distinguished Schools Award; each state has the opportunity to select two schools for the national recognition.
+Georgia’s Distinguished Schools, including Clark Creek, are eligible to apply for the National Distinguished Schools Award; each state can select two schools for the national recognition.

-The Cherokee County School Board and Superintendent of Schools will recognize the school’s leadership team at the Jan.
-17 Board meeting.
+The Cherokee County School Board and Dr. Hightower will recognize the school’s leaders at the Dec.
+12 School Board meeting.